-- If your gloves are torn, soiled, or otherwise contaminated, immediately remove them and put on new gloves. - Never touch doorknobs, telephones, equipment controls, microscopes or other common objects with contaminated gloves or bare hands.
+- If your gloves are torn, soiled, or otherwise contaminated, immediately remove them and put on new gloves. - Never touch doorknobs, telephones, equipment controls, microscopes or other common objects with chemical gloves, contaminated nitrile gloves, or your bare hands.
 Cross contamination can permanently damage equipment and expose others to chemical hazards. - Tacky mats are placed throughout the lab to reduce airborne particulates.
 Step with both feet onto the tacky mats when passing over them. - Do not sit or lean on equipment or tables. - Use all materials (e.g. wipes and chemicals) sparingly to keep costs down. - Do not leave items strewn about the lab.
 Hold yourself and others to high standards.